 - Peace & Reconcilliation

-We have 2 custom built conference sites, which our Korean colleagues have created to offer extensive engagement opportunities, since we can't be together in person:
+We created 2 custom built conference sites, which offered extensive engagement opportunities, since we couldn't be together in person:

 1. The ITAC community space (coffee lounges, debates, art project)

 2. The ITAC5 Conference hall (workshop sessions, ITAC Collaborative Lounge, Library and more)